pointo1d/tease/README.md

 ### QA Engineer

 The _QA Engineer_ is a read-write role whose responsibilities are to...
-- Ensure the creation & initial registration of the archive repository (write).
+- Ensure the creation & initial registration of archive repositories (write).
 - Ensure the records are correctly attributed (by maintaining the test patterns (+ associated sub-patterns - if any) (read-write).
 - Verify the correctness of submission(s)) &/or...
 - Generate elements of release notes in terms of e.g. known failed tests & their mitigation(s) (if any).
+- Maintain the meta-data repository (read-write).

 ### Engineer

-The _Engineer_ has 2 basic responsibilities...
+The _Engineer_ (dev, test or even SDET) has 2 basic responsibilities...
 - Subsequent submission of evidence records and optionally...
 - Retrieval of created records - to ...
     - Verify the correctness of submission(s)) &/or...